changh95/Study-Resources-Review/README.md

 </br>

-# Courses / MOOCS to be taken
+# Courses and MOOCS to be taken

 ## Mathematics